openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 }
 ```

-Note: Further processing steps are required if the authentication response contains verifiable presentations - see [@!OIDC4VP].
+Further processing steps are required if the authentication response contains verifiable presentations - see [@!OIDC4VP].

 ## Verifiable Presentation Support